 The court also has a practice of seizing constitutional cases from state trial judges and issuing summary decisions of its own.
 Even when such cases center on disputed facts, it rarely, if ever, holds contested evidentiary hearings to resolve those facts.
 It assumes as it wishes, and decrees as it pleases.

 In Espinoza the court also violated the U.S. Constitution.
 Essentially, it held that because of the state constitutional ban on direct or indirect aid to “sectarian” schools, the state may grant tax credits for scholarships only if the state excludes religious schools.
 But this conclusion directly contradicts a fundamental precept of the U.S. Supreme Court’s First Amendment and Equal Protection jurisprudence: Subject to narrow exceptions, states may not discriminate against religion.
+[Editor’s note: the Espinoza case was appealed to the U.S. Supreme Court, which on June 30, 2020 reversed the Montana Supreme Court’s ruling.
+In his concurrence, Justice Alito specifically relied on research by the author of this article.]

 Why could the Montana court not see this?
 One possible answer is lack of legal competence.
 In Espinoza, for example, the majority opinion also: